anushkaasatav/GhostTalk-App/README.md

 Client → TCP Socket → Server (C + Threads) → File System

-* Clients communicate with the server through TCP sockets
+* Clients communicate with the server using TCP sockets
 * The server handles multiple clients using threads
-* Snap images are stored temporarily in `/data/snaps`
+* Snap data is stored temporarily and deleted automatically
-* Files are automatically deleted after a fixed duration

 ---